Digitizing Old Notebooks

 Note There are no images in this post.
 The scans are personal, this is just about the process.

 Every time I visit my parents I end up in the attic, like a squirrel after a long winter.
-It's a habit at this point, opening dusty boxes and hoping something worthwhile shows up, and this time it did!
-Nine old notebooks from around 2001 to 2003, buried under a pile of things I do not remember keeping.
-Back then I spent most of my free time writing down game concepts, sketching fantasy maps, and trying out whatever idea happened to be in my head.
-Honestly, I didn't remember most of what was in them, but I recognised it all instantly as mine.
+It's a habit at this point, opening dusty boxes and hoping I get something interesting, and this time I did!
+Nine old notebooks from around 2001 to 2003, buried under a pile of toys I do not remember ever playing with.
+Back then I spent most of my free time writing down game concepts, sketching fantasy maps, and just generally trying out whatever idea happened to be in my head.
+After so long, I didn't remember most of what was in them, but I recognised it all instantly as mine.

-There's a veritable treasure, I found really stupid RPG systems with more rules than any actual game could survive, fantasy maps covered in symbols I would invent on the spot, little diagrams for machines that ignored logic.
-It's the kind of stuff a kid makes when they have more imagination than skill and no idea that's a problem.
+There's a veritable treasure, I found really stupid RPG systems with more rules than any actual game could survive, fantasy maps covered in symbols I used to invent on the spot, little diagrams for machines that ignored logic.
+It's the kind of stuff a kid makes when they have more imagination than skill.
+It's a little embarrassing.

 The handwriting is also part of the story.
 I'm very left-handed, but the Eastern European school system I grew up in insisted I write with my right.
 That pretty much never took and my handwriting is cramped and uneven, the muscle memory never formed, and every letter looks slightly off.
 I stopped writing by hand as soon as I could and never went back, so flipping through page after page of that handwriting felt like stumbling into a part of my childhood I usually skip.

-The notebooks themselves are in rough shape.
-Yellowed pages, cracked edges, weird stains, the general wear of twenty years in an attic.
-Seven year old me cared about drawing worlds, not preserving them.
-If I left them alone, they wouldn't survive much longer.
-So I decided to digitise everything and build a small pipeline to power it, something reliable, simple, and repeatable.
+The notebooks themselves are in rough shape, with yellowed pages, cracked edges, weird stains, the general wear of over twenty years in an attic.
+Seven year old me cared deeply about drawing worlds, not so much about preserving them.
+If I left them alone, they wouldn't survive much longer, so I decided to digitise everything and build a small pipeline to power it, something reliable, simple, and repeatable.

-I started with my phone, but that lasted three pages, there were shadows everywhere, warped angles, terrible lighting.
-Doing nine notebooks like that would have driven me mad, so I borrowed a document camera from work, mounted it above my desk, set up two cheap LED panels at 45 degrees, and put a dark desk mat underneath for contrast.
+I started with my phone, but that lasted three pages, there were shadows everywhere, warped angles and terrible lighting, so doing nine notebooks like that would have driven me mad.
+I ended up borrowing a document camera from my library, mounted it above my desk, set up two cheap LED panels at 45 degrees, and put a dark desk mat underneath for contrast.
+Much better!

 For each page I saved two versions.
 One archival JPEG at full resolution, one PNG copy for processing.
 The capture script handles the boring parts.